 - Bicycles Available

 Dressed in sophisticated neutrals, the 6 rooms are scattered about the house and grounds.
 All are slightly different, with restored period features – perhaps ornate plasterwork, vaulted ceilings or an intricately carved door.
-Suites are larger than Standard Rooms and have private outside space, but all rooms are beautiful - there are no duff choices.
+Suites are the largest with private outside space, but all rooms are beautiful - there are no duff choices.
 Our mezzanine Suite came with a chaise-longue and sun-trap roof terrace; another has a vast bathroom encompassing twin sinks and a freestanding egg-shaped tub.
-We also loved the look of the Standard Room off the main courtyard, with its exposed stone walls and giant hearth.
+We also loved the look of the Superior Room off the main courtyard, with its exposed stone walls and giant hearth.

 The refined wooden furniture comes from Belgian designer Flamant, and the four-poster beds are topped with heavenly Durelan mattresses and beautiful local linens.
 Placed here and there are ceramics by Grottaglie and Vietre, plus eye-catching artworks and mirrors collected on Mauro and Chiara’s travels.
 Bathrooms vary from room to room and some are on the small side with showers only, but all come with pretty tiles and delicately scented toiletries made for Don Totu by Maria Candida Gentile.